 2010-11: Coleman had a breakout year centering import forward Daniil Tarasov and Bruins prospect Brian Ferlin for Indiana on what was the USHL’s top scoring line.
 In 59 games, he scored 34 goals (11 on the power play) with 58 assists and was +52.
 Coleman was named USHL Player of the Year for his efforts.
 In addition to his offensive exploits, Coleman accumulated 72 PMs.
 In five playoff games, he scored 2 goals (both on the power play) with 2 assists and was -1 with 10 PMs.
 After winning a two-game, preliminary round series, the Ice were swept by Green Bay in a best-of-five second round series.
 Coleman was ranked 198th amongst North American skaters in Central Scouting’s final rankings and was selected by the Devils in the 3rd round (75th overall) of the 2011 NHL Draft.

 2011-12: Coleman made a successful jump from the USHL to college hockey – skating in 39 games for Miami University as a freshman.
 His 12 goals were second only to leading scorer Reilly Smith (DAL) for the Redhawks.
 Primarily Miami’s third center behind senior Trent Vogelhuber (CBJ) and fellow freshman Austin Czarnik, he was plus-13 with 11 assists and had 56 penalty minutes.
 Miami finished fourth in the CCHA and won ten straight before stumbling against Western Michigan in the CCHA tournament semifinals.
 Miami won the league’s third place game and garnered an at-large bid to the NCAA tournament.

 Coleman is a versatile forward that can play center and wing, but his style and physical make-up seem to translate better to the wing, which is likely where his future lies as a pro.
 He is a guts and effort player.
-He battles hard with tenacity, which is how a lot of his offense is generated.
-His defensive play is an area he can continue to improve upon.
+Last season, the Texas native rediscovered his scoring touch, which made him a factor whenever he was on the ice.